BonBon-exchange/.github/profile/README.md

 ### A Swiss company, born in Geneva.

 An idea, a complaint, or looking for a job?
 Contact with CEO Daniel Febrero or COO Anthony Cettour.
+There are open positions for UX design, marketing, development and sales.